 As part of its regular review of the executive compensation program, the Committee uses outside compensation experts as a resource when necessary.
-The Committee began engaging the services of Willis Towers Watson in fiscal 2018 to evaluate the market competitiveness of its total executive compensation, including base salaries, short-term incentives, long-term incentives, pensions, benefits and perquisites.
-The Committee previously engaged Mercer, a wholly-owned subsidiary of Marsh & McLennan Companies (MMC), for these services.
-The decisions of the Committee are its own and may reflect factors other than the information and recommendations provided by Willis Towers Watson and Mercer.
+The Committee began engaging the services of Willis Towers Watson in fiscal 2018 to evaluate the market competitiveness of its total executive compensation, including base salaries, annual incentives, long-term incentives, pensions, benefits and perquisites.
+The decisions of the Committee are its own and may reflect factors other than the information and recommendations provided by Willis Towers Watson.